jhajagos/CommonDataModelMapper/omop_cdm/Readme.md

 ```

 The `"json_map_directory"` points to the directory for the decompressed Athena concept files.
-The `"csv_input_directory"` points to where the source files for conversion and `csv_output_directory`
+The `"csv_input_directory"` points to where the source files are located and `csv_output_directory`
-is where the final OHDSI mapped files files will be placed.
+is the location where the OHDSI mapped files files will be written.
 If you want
 to load the files into a PostGreSQL database `connection_uri` can be set and `schema` is the specific
 database.